awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.rollingupdates.md

 With enhanced health reporting, all of the instances in a batch must pass multiple consecutive health checks before Elastic Beanstalk will move on to the next batch\.
 In addition to ELB health checks, which only check your instances, enhanced health monitors application logs and the state of your environment's other resources\.
 In a web server environment with enhanced health, all instances must pass 12 health checks over the course of two minutes \(18 checks over three minutes for worker environments\)\.
 If any instance fails one health check, the count resets\.

-If a batch does not become healthy within the rolling update timeout \(default is 30 minutes\), the update is cancelled\.
+If a batch does not become healthy within the rolling update timeout \(default is 30 minutes\), the update is canceled\.
 Rolling update timeout is a configuration option that is available in the `aws:autoscaling:updatepolicy:rollingupdate` namespace\.
 If your application does not pass health checks with `Ok` status but is stable at a different level, you can set the `HealthCheckSuccessThreshold` option in the `aws:elasticbeanstalk:command namespace` to change the level at which Elastic Beanstalk considers an instance to be healthy\.

-If the rolling update process fails, Elastic Beanstalk starts another rolling update to rollback to the previous configuration\.
+If the rolling update process fails, Elastic Beanstalk starts another rolling update to roll back to the previous configuration\.
 A rolling update can fail due to failed health checks or if launching new instances causes you to exceed the limits on your account\.
 If you hit a limit on the number of EC2 instances, for example, the rolling update can fail when it attempts to provision a batch of new instances\.
 In this case, the rollback fails as well\.

 A failed rollback ends the update process and leaves your environment in an unhealthy state\.
 Unprocessed batches are still running instances with the old configuration, while any batches that completed successfully have the new configuration\.
 To fix an environment after a failed rollback, first resolve the underlying issue that caused the update to fail, and then initiate another environment update\.

 An alternative method is to deploy the new version of your application to a different environment and then perform a CNAME swap to redirect traffic with zero downtime\.
 See  for more information\.

-## Rolling Updates vs Rolling Deployments<a name="environments-cfg-rollingupdates-deployments"></a>
+## Rolling Updates versus Rolling Deployments<a name="environments-cfg-rollingupdates-deployments"></a>

 Rolling updates occur when you change settings that require new EC2 instances to be provisioned for your environment\.
-This includes changes to the Auto Scaling group configuration such as instance type and key pair settings, and changes to VPC settings\.
+This includes changes to the Auto Scaling group configuration, such as instance type and key pair settings, and changes to VPC settings\.
 In a rolling update, each batch of instances is terminated prior to a new batch being provisioned to replace it\.

 Rolling deployments occur whenever you deploy your application and can typically be performed without replacing instances in your environment\.
 Elastic Beanstalk takes each batch out of service, deploys the new application version, and then places it back in service\.

 The exception to this is if you change settings that require instance replacement at the same time you deploy a new application version\.
 For example, if you change the key name settings in a configuration file in your source bundle and deploy it to your environment, you trigger a rolling update\.
 Instead of deploying your new application version to each batch of existing instances, a new batch of instances is provisioned with the new configuration\.
-A separate deployment does not occur in this case because the new instances are brought up with the new application version\.
+In this case, a separate deployment does not occur because the new instances are brought up with the new application version\.

-Any time that new instances are provisioned as part of an environment update, there is a deployment phase where your application's source code is deployed to the new instances and any configuration settings that modify the operating system or software on the instances are applied\.
-Deployment health check settings \(**Ignore health check**, **Healthy threshold** and **Command timeout**\) also apply to health based rolling updates and immutable updates during the deployment phase\.
+Any time new instances are provisioned as part of an environment update, there is a deployment phase where your application's source code is deployed to the new instances and any configuration settings that modify the operating system or software on the instances are applied\.
+Deployment health check settings \(**Ignore health check**, **Healthy threshold**, and **Command timeout**\) also apply to health\-based rolling updates and immutable updates during the deployment phase\.

 ## Configuring Rolling Updates<a name="rollingupdates-configure"></a>

-You can enable and configure rolling updates in the Elastic Beanstalk Management Console\.
+You can enable and configure rolling updates in the Elastic Beanstalk console\.

 **To enable rolling updates**